kenjennings/Atari-1nvader/README.md

 The Vertical blank interrupt manages choosing random star locations and setting the stars positions, and running the color fading transitions for each star.
 Each star is assigned a random base color.

-Each line of stars is serviced by a Display List Interrupt to that provides the horizontal fine scrolling control per line and applies the colors to the top/bottom of the star separately from the middle of the star.
+Each line of stars is serviced by a Display List Interrupt that provides the horizontal fine scrolling control per line and applies the colors to the top/bottom of the star separately from the middle of the star.

 ---